-A nice television is the focal point of many a living room, rec room, or man cave.
+Before the big game, you may be wondering the best way to clean your TV screen, especially those stubborn streaks and smudges.
+A nice television is the focal point of many a living room or rec room.
 It's where the kids watch their favorite shows to unwind after school, where you catch up on the day's news after dinner, and where you all cheer on the home team if you don't have tickets for the game.

 You searched long and hard for the right TV to fit your family’s needs, and your investment likely cost you some serious coin.
 However, as advanced as modern television screens are, they’re also a bit fragile -- so why risk ruining yours by cleaning it the wrong way?

 What Should I NOT Use to Clean My TV Screen?

 Sony, Samsung, LG, Vizio, Toshiba, Panasonic... no matter which brand your television is, you should first refer to the owner’s manual that came with it.
 If the manufacturer’s cleaning instructions specifically say not to use ANY type of liquid on the screen, then you’ll want to follow their advice.
 This is especially true if your warranty is still in effect because doing so could void your warranty.

 Most television screens can be cleaned with just a clean, dry microfiber cloth, advises Sean Busch, Puracy’s co-founder and resident cleaning expert.
 If your screen is extra dirty and needs a little help from a liquid cleaner (and your owner’s manual doesn’t advise against it), you’ll want to choose a product like Puracy Natural Multi-Surface Cleaner that doesn’t contain ammonia or acetone.
 Sean says those chemicals can scratch the screen or peel away the delicate coating on the surface.